Merchant Agreement

 9. Chargebacks and Payment Disputes

-You bear full financial responsibility for all chargebacks initiated against transactions processed through your Account.
-This liability includes the full amount of the disputed transaction, regardless of whether you have already delivered the debate or event.
-In addition to the transaction amount, you are responsible for all chargeback fees, which typically range from $15 to $25 per occurrence, depending on the card network and processor involved.
+As the Organizer, you bear full financial responsibility for all Chargebacks initiated against transactions for your Debates to the extent they exceed the amounts absorbed by the Payout Pool.
+This liability includes the full amount of the disputed transaction, regardless of whether you have already delivered the debate, and applies even where Chargebacks arise after Payouts have been made.
+In addition to the transaction amount, you are responsible for all Chargeback fees, which typically range from $15 to $25 per occurrence, depending on the card network and processor involved.

-Your liability extends to any penalties or fines imposed by card networks as a result of excessive chargebacks or violation of network rules.
+Your liability as Organizer extends to any penalties or fines imposed by card networks as a result of excessive chargebacks or violation of network rules.
 If international transactions are involved, you are responsible for any currency conversion losses that occur between the original transaction and the chargeback.
 Furthermore, you must reimburse us for our reasonable costs in responding to and defending against chargebacks, including staff time and any third-party services required to compile and submit evidence.
+We may recover these amounts from your reserves, by offset against proceeds from your other Debates, or by invoicing you directly.

 9.2 Chargeback Process